mommebutenschoen/ncPyTools/README.rst

     -n NOMASK, --nomask NOMASK
                           Don't mask fill values

-In order to obatin an interactive prompt with the netcdf file loaded into a the `ncdfView` object called `nc` launch::
+In order to obtain an interactive prompt with the netcdf file loaded into a the `ncdfView` object called `nc` launch::

   python3 -i -m ncPyTools.ncdfViewncPyTools.ncdfView